 Considerations for Employers and Employees

-If you wish to offer employees an FSA plan, the timing of your decision is imperative.
+If you wish to offer employees an FSA, the timing of your decision is imperative.
 Ideally, your new FSA should be ready to go prior to open enrollment for the following year.
 This will allow employees to do their research and make their plan elections accordingly.
 If you currently offer an FSA and need to amend your plan, be sure to communicate any changes to participants.

-Although not required, employers have two options they can institute to help employees take advantage of all the money they've contributed into their FSAs.
+Although not required, employers have two options they can institute to help employees take advantage of all the money they've contributed into their health FSAs.

-- Allow employees to carry over up to $570 of unused health FSA money at the end of the year to apply to the next plan year (remaining funds in excess of $570 are still forfeited to the plan); or
+- Allow employees to carry over up to $610 of unused health FSA money at the end of the year to apply to the next plan year (remaining funds in excess of $610 are still forfeited to the plan); or

-Communicating to Employees About FSAs
+Communicating FSA Benefits to Employees

-If you want employees to take full advantage of an FSA benefit, you must strive to clearly communicate how they can best utilize the plan.
+If you want employees to take full advantage of an FSA benefit, you must strive to clearly communicate how they can best use the plan.
 A well-drawn benefits communication strategy can enhance your employees' understanding of how to enroll in the FSA and receive the maximum benefits.
 While information on FSAs should be included in open enrollment, it must also be provided to new hires when they become eligible for benefits.
 FAQs and other health plan information may also be provided online via a company benefits portal.
-Keeping in mind that employees' communication preferences may vary, you may want to make print copies of this information as well.
+Keeping in mind that employees' communication preferences may vary, you may want to make printed copies of this information as well.
 A strong communication plan should consider the following:

 Communications efforts should be designed to educate employees on the benefits of an FSA.
 Explain why they might want to use this type of plan.
-Commonly asked questions and examples that break down different cost scenarios can be provided, along with key enrollment dates.
+Commonly asked questions and examples that break down different cost scenarios can be helpful, along with key enrollment dates.
 You'll also want to remind employees about any FSA spending deadlines and clearly explain the carryover or grace period options made available to them.

 Aim to make your communications easy to understand and present them in a conversational tone, where possible.
 An FSA grace period is often referred to as the "2.5 month grace period."
 This may make perfect sense to HR professionals, but your staff may be confused by such types of industry jargon.
 When you communicate the details of the FSA grace period to employees, for example, describe it using specific dates and deadlines.
 Also, communicate what will happen if they fail to take action, such as a forfeiture of contributions.

-Provide Helpful Tools
+Providing Helpful Tools

 Janelle Rodriguez, Paychex HR consultant, suggests resources like the Paychex FSA enrollment material, which offers a list of expenses-at-a-glance for enrollees to review.
 "Paychex partners with the FSA Store, which also provides an expansive list of items that are FSA-eligible, while also offering a means for employees to use their funds."
 She says a quick reference tool (like a one-pager or web page) listing common items employees can use their FSA funds to pay for is also helpful.
 These useful types of communications tools can take the burden away from busy HR professionals.